 "country": "AUS"

-3. In this example a document is sent to multiple recipients.
+1. Multiple Recipients: A document sent to multiple recipients.

 {